 Quality matters.
 Use thicker card stock rather than cheaper, thinner paper.
 It tells potential employers you pay attention to small details, like having a business card that does not crumple or tear easily.

-Scott Ginsberg, author of "The Power of Approachability" and writer for the online site www.businessknowhow.com, believes in getting creative with business cards.
-He's seen business cards of different sizes and shapes, from triangles to circles; some business commentators think 3x5 cards at least break the mold.
+Scott Ginsberg, author of "The Power of Approachability" and writer for the online site businessknowhow.com, believes in getting creative with business cards.
+He's seen business cards of different sizes and shapes, from triangles to circles; some business commentators think 3" x 5" cards at least break the mold.

-Ginsberg has seen cards with die-cut holes that pop up when open, that contain contact details in braille and international languages, that carry motivational quotes or that look like baseball trading cards.
+He's seen cards with die-cut holes that pop up when open, that contain contact details in Braille and international languages, that carry motivational quotes or that look like baseball trading cards.
 One Boston banker he knows uses business cards that look like miniature checks.

 Do not overlook the importance of business cards.
-Certainly, many recipients may toss them into a wastebasket.
-If even 10 percent put you into a database or a Rolodex, you will have made a little headway in your job search.
+Used effectively, they are your mini-resume and have the potential to open new doors during your job search.
+Certainly, many recipients may toss them into a wastebasket, but hopefully they do this after they have connected to you through LinkedIn or another social media outlet.
+If even 10 percent keep your card you will have made a little headway in your job search.